-Is There a Weight Limit for a Mommy Makeover?
+Is There a Weight Limit or BMI for Mommy Makeover?

-Patients can customize their mommy makeover according to their body’s needs and budget.
+Patients can customize their New Jersey mommy makeover according to their body’s needs and budget.
 Most mommy makeovers, however, usually focus on the breasts and abdomen.

 Procedures often included in a mommy makeover surgery are: